Municipal Stadium (Kansas City, Missouri): Rebuilding for Major League Baseball – 1955

 Arnold Johnson, a Chicago real estate magnate, bought both Blues Stadium and Yankee Stadium in 1953.
 Johnson then bought the Philadelphia Athletics from Connie Mack in November 1954, announcing plans to move the A's from Philadelphia to Kansas City.
 Johnson then sold Blues Stadium to the city, who renamed it Municipal Stadium and leased it back to the A's.

 Muehlebach had anticipated that Kansas City would eventually get a major league team.
 Accordingly, he designed the stadium with footings that were theoretically strong enough to support a future upper deck.
 However, when work began on double-decking the stadium for the A's, it was discovered that three decades of harsh Midwestern winters had weakened the footings until they could no longer support the weight of an upper deck.
-City officials elected to completely demolish the stadium's footings and rebuild them from scratch.
-The city ran three shifts and the new stadium was built in 90 days, completed in time for the 1955 season opener.
+City officials elected to completely demolish the stadium and rebuild it from scratch.
+The city ran three shifts and the new stadium was built in 90 days, faithful to the original design, completed in time for the 1955 season opener.
 The new construction was financed by a bond issuance.
 The expanded stadium was supposed to seat 38,000, but cost overruns as a result of overtime payments forced officials to reduce capacity to just over 30,000.
 The Braves Field scoreboard in Boston was purchased for $100,000 and moved from Boston to Kansas City, while temporary bleachers were added in the left field corner and parts of the outfield.

 On opening day 1955, former President Harry S Truman, a resident of nearby Independence, threw out the ceremonial first pitch.
 Connie Mack and legendary A's player Jimmie Foxx were also in attendance.
 The A's defeated the Detroit Tigers, 8–2.

 The baseball field was aligned northeast (home plate to center field) at an approximate elevation of 900 ft above sea level.